NUS-HPC-AI-Lab/oh-my-server/docs/nscc.md

 ## Multinode Experiments

 I would suggest to run Jupyter Lab instead of direct execution of your script as it takes a long time to queue for multinode resources and it is difficult to debug.
-To run experiments on multinode on NSCC, you need to follow these steps.
+To run experiments on multinode on NSCC, you need to follow these steps. **Even though the scripts contain `tensorflow` in the file name, but it is set to be for PyTorch experiments indeed.**

 1. Set up your Jupyter Lab which can access the execute nodes via ssh.
 A sample PBS script is given in [Jupyter Multinode on NSCC](https://github.com/FrankLeeeee/oh-my-server/tree/main/scripts/nscc/multi_node/pbs_script)